-Great teams nurture a culture of openness and mutual trust in between to complete their goal.
+Great teams nurture a culture of openness and mutual trust in between to complete their goals.
 It is also viewed that while conversing, if you respect others’ points of view through engagement or interest, it shows respect, and everyone feels safe enough to speak their mind.

 2. Conflict Management

-The tendency to deal with certain situations as they arise and come to a team-conclusion is what every employer looks for.
+The tendency to deal with certain situations as they arise and come to a team conclusion is what every employer looks for.
 The process to mediate a conflict involves the reduction, elimination, or termination of all statements presented.

-3. Listening to your team.
+3. Listen to your team.

 This allows your senses to keep an open mind and picture the idea of what the speaker is saying.
 And to be a good listener, always make sure to let them complete their sentence, without interruptions, and apply your solutions.

-Being a part of the team, making yourself reliable is one of the most difficult tasks to perform.
+Being a part of the team, and making yourself reliable is one of the most difficult tasks to perform.
 Reliability means the ability to gain the trust of your workers to rely on you for deadlines and meeting successful goals.

-This teamwork skill is sometimes left behind due to being an individual character.
+This teamwork, skill is sometimes left behind due to being an individual character.
 Always share ideas with your team.

 This will help you overcome any obstacles along the way.

 Having a reliable person on your team, team workers learn about flexibility and honesty in your workspace.
 This would enable dependability on every member and increase their value.

-To become more respectful, take their name, make active eye contact, and always try being more appreciating towards them to boost their confidence while speaking.
+To become more respectful, take their name, make active eye contact, and always try being more appreciative towards them to boost their confidence while speaking.
 More than salary and other perks, an employee values respect in the workspace.

 6. Persuasion & Influencing skills

-Persuasion and influencing skills are not a trait but are skills to be learned.
+Persuasion and influencing skills are not a trait but skills to be learned.
 It comes with practice.
 You have to be more supportive and show leadership qualities to your team.
 There are ways from which you can polish your influential and leadership skills.

-You have to know what is the problem of the speaker then find common ground on which you can layout the work of the solution.
+You have to know what is the problem of the speaker then find common ground on which you can lay out the work of the solution.
 Being possessive, you have to keep in mind that there could be chances of building an argument.

 According to a study, building counter statements to your facts could help you more in a difficult situation.
-This way, if any query escalates, you will have the necessary action to resolve them.
+This way, if any query escalates, you will have the necessary action to resolve it.
 Practice persuasive skills by speaking more.

-Do let us know if you wish to contribute more to this article if there’s something that we might’ve missed out on.
+Do let us know if you wish to contribute more to this article or if there’s something that we might’ve missed out on.